Ruth Wodak: Awards and honours

-In 1996, she was awarded the Wittgenstein-Preis, the highest Austrian science award, for her projects focused on "Discourses on Un/employment in EU organizations; Debates on NATO and Neutrality in Austria and Hungary; The Discursive Construction of European Identities; Attitudes towards EU-Enlargement; Racism at the Top.
-Parliamentary Debates on Immigration in Six EU countries; The Discursive Construction of the Past - Individual and Collective Memories of the German Wehrmacht and the Second World War."
+In 1996, she was awarded the Wittgenstein Award, the highest Austrian science award.
 In October 2006, she was awarded the Woman's Prize of the City of Vienna.

-She was awarded the Kerstin Hesselgren Chair of the Swedish Parliament and stayed at University of Örebro, Sweden, from March to June 2008.
+She was awarded the Kerstin Hesselgren Chair of the Swedish Riksdag and stayed at Örebro University from March to June 2008.
+In 2010 she received an honorary doctorate from Örebro University.

-In December 2011, Professor Karl Heinz Töchterle, Minister of Science and Education, presented her with the Grand Decoration of Honour in Silver for Services to the Republic of Austria (Großes Silbernes Ehrenzeichen für Verdienste um die Republik Österreich), in Vienna, on behalf of the President of Austria, Dr Heinz Fischer.
-"The award citation emphasises the social relevance and impact of her outstanding research on the discursive construction of national and transnational identities and patterns of racism, xenophobia and anti-Semitism."
+In December 2011, Karl Heinz Töchterle, Minister of Science and Education, presented her with the Grand Decoration of Honour in Silver for Services to the Republic of Austria on behalf of the president of Austria, Heinz Fischer.

-She was elected Fellow of the Academy of Social Sciences in 2013.
+She was elected fellow of the Academy of Social Sciences in 2013.

-Ruth Wodak has been a Fulbright Austria Scholar at Stanford University.
+Wodak was a Fulbright Austria Scholar at Stanford University.
 She has held visiting professorships at Uppsala University, University of Minnesota, and Georgetown University, and a Leverhulme Visiting Professorship at the University of East Anglia.

 In 2023 Wodak received an honorary degree from the University of Warwick.